esskaey/django-distill/README.md

 `django-distill` iterates over URLs in your Django project using easy to write iterable functions to yield the parameters for whatever pages you want to save as static HTML.
-These static files can be automatically uploaded to a bucket-style remote container such as Amazon S3 or Googe Cloud Files, or, written to a local directory as a fully working local static version of your project.
-The site generation, or distillation process, can be easily integrated into CI/CD workflows to auto-deploy static sites on commit. `django-distill` can be defined as an extension to Django to make Django projects compatible with "Jamstack"-style site architecture.
+These static files can be automatically uploaded to a bucket-style remote container such as Amazon S3, Googe Cloud Files, Microsoft Azure Storage, or, written to a local directory as a fully working local static version of your project.
+The site generation, or distillation process, can be easily integrated into CI/CD workflows to auto-deploy static sites on commit.
+`django-distill` can be defined as an extension to Django to make Django projects compatible with "Jamstack"-style site architecture.

 `django-distill` plugs directly into the existing Django framework without the need to write custom renderers or other more verbose code.
 You can also integrate